tylerthehaas/dev-journal/2019/March.md

 ```
 # March 21st, 2019

-## retriving user info from a instagram post
+## retrieving user info from a instagram post

 we can get user data from the explorer api by building a url to hit out of the posts data stored in mongo.
 This can be constructed with `instagram.com/{username}?__a=1`. an example response can be found [here](https://www.instagram.com/bonniehaas/?__a=1).